-As a student, Scammon’s (1915-2001) name appeared on Chase’s lists along with other “Radical Leaders” for his leadership of the Anti-Drill and Antiwar movements.
-He was active in the Jacobin group, and a powerful force in student government and activism.
-He graduated from the University of Minnesota with a degree in political science in 1935.
-He was a Captain in the U.S. Army during WWII.
+Richard Scammon (1915–2001) came to the University of Minnesota in 1931 and was active in the Jacobin group and a powerful force in student government and activism.
+His name appeared on Chase’s lists along with other “Radical Leaders” for his leadership of the anti-drill and anti-war movements.
+He graduated from the University of Minnesota with a degree in political science in 1935 and was a Captain in the U.S. Army during WWII.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org